kaBeech/tensort/README.md

 The goal of this project is to explore what a sorting algorithm that prioritizes robustness would look like

 DISCLAIMER: This project is still under construction.
-The basic ideas are all there, but need to be tied together and made to look pretty =)
+The Library is functional but I have yet to add documentation and benchmarking and there is likely some cleanup to do before releasing the package

 ## Table of Contents